pakkinlau/TeXPatch/packages/extension/README.md

 TeXPatch Extension (MV3)

 Summary
-- MV3 Chrome extension that bundles `texpatch-core` and provides a popup to convert the current page selection to clipboard, with an option to replace text in editable fields.
+- MV3 Chrome extension that bundles `texpatch` and provides a popup to convert the current page selection to clipboard, with an option to replace text in editable fields.
 Profile selection is persisted via `chrome.storage.sync`.

 Build
 ```